 Now only time will tell to how much extent, this new order will be followed by the general public.

-- Durgapur To Kolkata – How to Reach By Car, Bus, Train
+- Durgapur To Siliguri – How to Reach By Car, Bus, Train